-Policy challenge Solutions a.
-Traditional demographics An older, predominantly white British community with little experience of diversity or difference and cultural concerns Interventions which gradually introduce change and difference b.
-Visible decline Social problems and public realm issues reducing trust in others Approaches which reduce public realm issues and support local people to take pride in an inclusive sense of identity c.
-Shrinking and ageing Existential questions about the town's future leading to a blanket fear of all change Macro-economic policies which identify a sense of clear purpose d.
-Uncertain industrial futures A lack of immediate prospects feeding uncertainty, resentment and frustration which create vulnerability to antiimmigrant rhetoric Policies which support adult skills, opportunities, re-training and establishin new, green industries e.
-Cross-cutting deprivation Genuine lack of basic resources creating wider feelings of hostility Targeted spending in key communities, and an emphasis on schools as central hubs, healthcare, adult skills etc. f.
-Competition for resources Economic pressure on infrastructure leading people to blame a visible migrant community Charters around rights/ responsibilities (e.g. HMO licensing schemes), enforcement of minimum wage g.
-Rapid change Reaction from longstanding residents against an influx of gentrification, migration and growth Interventions which foster connections between new and existing communities, and allow residents to shape the direction the community takes h.
-Migration in the community Patterns of migration which feed into tensions Emphasis on creating connections, as well central government funding for ESOL etc i.
-Authoritarian footprint Pre-existing organisational foundations for the right A focus on strengthening community relations, and the development of inclusive narratives that make a virtue of how a place has changed j.
-Strong national identity A tendency to see the world through a national lens, feeding nativism Events which celebrate a shared English or Welsh identity which is inclusive and tolerant k.
-Fewer cultural opportunities Few opportunities for self-expression or for new experiences, leading to insular communities Ideas which resituate towns as cultural hubs, enabling arts and educational opportunities in smaller places l.
-Fewer heritage 'assets' Unclear place identity which can limit a place's confidence to absorb or welcome others Local work to develop clear place narratives and to fund projects which champion this m.
-Less connected Geographical remoteness means a lack of experience of change Investment in rail, alongside improvements to local bus routes, promoting cycling and walking through improving infrastructure n.
-Coastal challenges Social problems lead older residents to fear deterioration Public promotion of holidaying in the UK, alongside infrastructure improvements, improving quality of housing
+Potential challenge Possible solutions a.
+Traditional demographics The area has an older, predominantly white British community, with lower education levels and little experience of diversity or difference Interventions which make contact easier and slowly increase exposure to difference b.
+Visible decline Social problems and public realm issues reduce trust in others and amplify feelings of loss Approaches which reduce public realm issues and support local pride c.
+Shrinking and ageing Existential questions about the town's future leading to a blanket fear of all change Efforts to identify ways for the town to create new 'purposes' and centres of gravity d.
+Uncertain industrial futures A lack of immediate prospects feeds uncertainty, resentment and frustration - which can merge into anti-immigrant rhetoric Policies which support adult skills, opportunities, re-training and new industries e.
+Cross-cutting deprivation A genuine and pronounced lack of basic resources create wider feelings of hostility and anger Targeted spending, emphasis on schools as central hubs, for healthcare, adult skills etc f.
+Competition for resources Economic pressure on infrastructure - combined with a visible migrant community - enables narratives of scarcity to take hold Focus on responsibilities/ rights and enforcements (e.g. HMO licensing, minimum wage) g.
+Rapid change Rapid flux caused by gentrification, migration and growth creates tensions between new and existing residents Interventions which connect new and existing communities and foster a shared identity h.
+Migration in the community Patterns of migration exist which are particularly likely to feed into tensions - through pace of change or through patterns of settlement Emphasis on creating connections/ central govt funding for ESOL etc i.
+Authoritarian footprint Pre-existing organisational foundations for the far right or the populist radical right create activist roots for these movements to build on Inclusive narratives, making a virtue of how a place has moved on from its past j.
+Strong national identity There is a tendency to see the world through a national lens, feeding nativism under certain circumstance Events which celebrate a shared, non- exclusive national identity k.
+Fewer cultural opportunities There are fewer opportunities for self- expression or for new experiences, leading to more insular communities Ideas which re-situate towns as cultural hubs, enabling arts and educational opportunities l.
+Fewer heritage 'assets' A less distinct place identity limits a town's confidence to absorb or welcome others Local work to develop clear place narratives and to fund projects which champion this m.
+Less connected Geographical remoteness means a lack of experience of change or difference Investment in rail and local bus routes, improvements to cycling/ walking infrastructure n.
+Coastal challenges Social problems lead older residents to fear deterioration and to see migration as part of the problem Public promotion of UK tourism, alongside targeted focus on housing quality